-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
 The remainder, if any, to be retained or to be appropriated shall be resolved by the stockholders at the stockholders' meeting.
 Additionally, the Company authorised the Board of Directors to resolve with the attendance of two-thirds of directors and the agreement of over half of directors.
-The distributable dividends and bonus or all or some of legal reserve and capital surplus as regulated in the Company Act could be distributed in the form of cash, and the distribution should be reported to the shareholders.

-B. The Company's dividend distribution policies were as follows: as the Company was in the growth stage, dividends distribution policies should necessarily be based on the current and future investment environment, capital requirement, competition in domestic and foreign countries, capital budget and other factors and focus on securing shareholders' interest, balancing dividends and the Company's long-term financial plan.
+The distributable dividends and bonus or all or some of legal reserve and capital surplus as regulated in the Company Act could be distributed in the form of cash, and the distribution should be reported to the shareholders. - B. The Company's dividend distribution policies were as follows: as the Company was in the growth stage, dividends distribution policies should necessarily be based on the current and future investment environment, capital requirement, competition in domestic and foreign countries, capital budget and other factors and focus on securing shareholders' interest, balancing dividends and the Company's long-term financial plan.
 Distributions should be proposed by the Board of Directors in accordance with laws, and reported to the shareholders.
-For the distribution of shareholders' dividends, the cash dividends represented 20%~100% of total dividends, and the stock dividends represented 0%~80% of total dividends.

-C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital.

-D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-E. The Company recognised dividends distributed to owners amounting to \$123,354 (\$1.5 (in dollars) per share) for the year ended December 31, 2024.
-On February 27, 2025, the Board of Directors resolved the distribution of dividends from the 2024 earnings in the amount of \$131,577 at \$1.6 (in dollars) per share.
+For the distribution of shareholders' dividends, the cash dividends represented 20%~100% of total dividends, and the stock dividends represented 0%~80% of total dividends. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. The Company recognised dividends distributed to owners amounting to \$131,577 (\$1.6 (in dollars) per share) (Note) and \$123,354 (\$1.5 (in dollars) per share) for the year ended December 31, 2025 and 2024, respectively.
+Note : Due to the Company's repurchase of treasury shares, which affected the number of outstanding shares, on May 8, 2025, the Board of Directors authorized the Chairman to adjust the cash dividend distribution rate.
+Accordingly, the cash dividend per share was adjusted from \$1.6 (in dollars) to \$1.6297 (in dollars).